Key Takeaways

 How do I know if a tribe has waived its immunity?

 Look for explicit waiver language in any contract with the tribal entity.
 Some tribes have also enacted tort claims codes that provide limited waivers for certain types of claims.
-Waivers are always construed narrowly.
+Courts generally construe waivers narrowly.

 Questions About Tribal Immunity?